 - Use Dijon or yellow mustard for more bite.

 Store in an airtight container and because we add lemon juice, salad should be good for 24 hours.
-After might start browning but if it’s only you – who cares?!
-It is still delicious and safe to eat.
+After that it might start browning but it is still delicious and safe to eat.